marcosguida/OS-process_monitor-Linux/README.md

 ## Contributions

-This project was developed by Bard.
-Additional contributions are welcome.
+This project was developed by me.
+*open for contributions*

 ## License